Signs You May Need Gutter Guards

 Types of Gutter Guards

-The six most common types of gutter guards include the following:
+There are six primary types of gutter guards.
+These include the following:

-- Brush guards are exactly what they sound like: large brush bristles that sit in your gutters and block debris but let water through.
+- Brush guards are exactly what they sound like: large brush bristles that sit in your gutters to block debris but let water through.
 On average, you can expect to pay $4.03 per linear foot for brush guards.

-- Foam guards consist of pieces of foam that are placed in your gutters to stop debris.
-They're light and easy to install.
-Foam guards cost roughly $2.45 per linear foot.
+- Foam guards consist of pieces of foam that rest in your gutters to block debris.
+They're lightweight and easy to install.
+On average, you can expect to pay $2.45 per linear foot for foam guards.